Recommended by 24 users

-The other blogs in this DevOps tutorial series would have told you the importance of implementing DevOps tools for making our lives simpler.
+The other blogs in this DevOps tutorial series written by our DevOps Training experts would have told you the importance of implementing DevOps tools for making our lives simpler.
 And by now you should be interested in how they are orchestrated (integrated) together to solve our day-to-day woes right?

 Let’s get started then.
 But if you lack clarity on the need for DevOps, then you can refer to this blog: What is DevOps?

 Before going any further, let’s recap what are the different tools and where they fall in the DevOps lifecycle.

 Well i’m pretty sure you’re impressed with the above image.
 But, you might still have problems relating the tools to various phases.
 Don’t you?

 In that case, let’s take a step back and first understand what are the various phases present in the DevOps lifecycle.
 Below are the 5 different phases any software/ application has to pass through, when developed via the DevOps lifecycle:-